Graph modification for edge-coloured and signed graph homomorphism problems: parameterized and classical complexity: Parameterized complexity results

 The partition gadget $G_i$ is defined by gluing two obstructions with large girth along a path of length $|V_i|$ (see Figure~\ref{fig:partitionrb}).
-More precisely, consider an alternating odd cycle $C$ of size $|V_i|+q$ (or $|V_i|+q+1$).
+More precisely, consider an alternating odd cycle $C$ of size $|V_i|+g$ (or $|V_i|+g+1$).
 Note that $C$ contains a vertex $u$ adjacent to two red edges.
-We attach an alternating odd cycle $C'$ of length $q$ (or $q+1$) to $u$, such that the edges of $C'$ adjacent to $u$ are blue.
+We attach an alternating odd cycle $C'$ of length $g$ (or $g+1$) to $u$, such that the edges of $C'$ adjacent to $u$ are blue.
 To obtain $G_i$, we take two copies of this obstruction, and glue their respective largest cycle along a path of length $|V_i|$.
-The vertices of this path are the special vertices of $G_i$.
+The vertices of this path are the special vertices of $G_i$, and the two copies of $u$ are the reset vertices of $G_i$.

-The edge gadget is formed by identifying the vertices with monochromatic neighbourhood of two alternating odd cycles of length $2q+1$, in such a way that the common vertex has two blue edges in one cycle and two red edges in the other one.
-To obtain the edge gadget, we switch this graph at two vertices $u,v$ in the same cycle, at distance $q$ from each other (see Figure \ref{fig:edgerb}).
+The edge gadget is formed by identifying the vertices with monochromatic neighbourhood of two alternating odd cycles of length $2g+1$, in such a way that the common vertex has two blue edges in one cycle and two red edges in the other one.
+To obtain the edge gadget, we switch this graph at two vertices $u,v$ in the same cycle, at distance $g$ from each other (see Figure \ref{fig:edgerb}).

-Observe that $G_i$ has girth at least $q$, hence Property $(P3)$ holds.
+Observe that $G_i$ has girth at least $g$, hence Property $(P3)$ holds.
 Moreover, by construction, $G_i$ contains an obstruction, hence $(P1)$ holds.
 Note that there are exactly two (minimal) obstructions in $G_i$, the ones used to construct it.
 Therefore, if we switch $G_i$ at a non-distinguished vertex, one of the these obstructions is unchanged, and the obtained graph does not map to $H_{r,b}^{2rb}$.
 Conversely, assume that we switch $G_i$ at a distinguished vertex $u$ and there remains an obstruction.
-Note that all the paths of length two starting from $u$ are now monochromatic, hence no bad walk can go through $u$.
-This implies that every bad walk in this graph does not use the internal vertices of the chord.
-When removing these vertices from $G$, the former endpoints of the chord have monochromatic neighborhood, hence they cannot be contained in a bad walk.
-Removing the whole chord and (recursively) the leaves of $G_i$ gives two disjoint alternating odd cycles, which do not contain any bad walk.
+Note that all the paths of length two starting from $u$ are now monochromatic, hence no alternating odd figure eight can go through $u$.
+This implies that every alternating odd figure eight in this graph does not use the internal vertices of the chord.
+When removing these vertices from $G$, the former endpoints of the chord have monochromatic neighborhood, hence they cannot be contained in an alternating odd figure eight.
+Removing the whole chord and (recursively) the leaves of $G_i$ gives two disjoint alternating odd cycles, which do not contain any alternating odd figure eight.
 Thus we have $(P2)$.